nlp-unibuc/nlp-unibuc-website/content/pages/projects/areagramma.md

 # Our Goal
-To build resources for Romanian Text Simplification with the purpose of aiding people with cognitive impairments.
+To build resources for Text Simplification in Romanian with the purpose of aiding people with cognitive impairments.
 For more info, contact [sergiu.nisioi](mailto:sergiu.nisioi@unibuc.ro).

 ## Student Practice Team